Filing A Summary Eviction

 For information on how to serve an eviction notice, read Step 2 above.

 File A Complaint And Supporting Documents With The Justice Court

-If the tenant did not comply with the Five-Day Notice to Pay Rent or Quit or the Five-Day Notice to Quit for Unlawful Detainer, the landlord can file documents with the justice court for the township where the rental property is located to request an eviction order.
+If the tenant did not comply with the Seven-Day Notice to Pay Rent or Quit or the Five-Day Notice to Quit for Unlawful Detainer, the landlord can file documents with the justice court for the township where the rental property is located to request an eviction order.

 TIP!
 In the Las Vegas Justice Court, you cannot file the Complaint for Summary Eviction until the time for the tenant to file an affidavit/answer has expired.
 (JCRLV 34(f)(2)(A).)
 In other words, if you served a Seven-Day Notice to Pay Rent or Quit, you cannot file the complaint until the eighth judicial day (counting only business days) following the day of service.
 (NRS 40.253(1)(a).)
 If you served a Five-Day Notice to Quit for Unlawful Detainer, you cannot file for five full business days after the day of service.
 (NRS 40.254(1).)
 In other justice courts, you may be able to file the complaint once the tenant has filed an affidavit/answer, even if the notice period has not expired.

 To start a summary eviction case, the landlord must file all of the following (per NRS 40.253(5), NRS 40.280(3), and JCRLV 34(f).):

 1. A completed Complaint for Summary Eviction.

 Click here and select the "Clark County Summary Eviction Complaint" interview for an automated forms interview that will fill out the form after you answer a series of questions.
 At the end of the interview, you will have to print your form, sign it, and file it.
 If you prefer to fill out the form by hand, the form is available, free of charge, at the Civil Law Self-Help Center, or you can link the form by clicking underneath the form's title below: